 Meal Plan – Full Board (breakfast, lunch and dinner).

-15 Days Bird watching safari in Uganda includes:
+15 days Bird watching Gorilla and chimpanzee trekking safari includes:

 Transportation by safari van